My first skincare post has me lying on my back with a sheet mask on, trying to type while keeping my head flat on my pillow. Hooray for multitasking.

 It is housed in an equally elegant looking blue bottle reminiscent of those used in traditional apothecaries that is rather short and squat in comparison to other toner/essence bottles.

-Both the box and the bottle have the same slogan written in Korean under the product name: 비움으로 아름다움을 채우다, which roughly translates to “filling up beauty with emptiness or lack,” capturing the brand’s minimalism.
+Both the box and the bottle have the same slogan written in Korean under the product name: 비움으로 아름다움을 채우다, which roughly translates to “filling up beauty with emptiness,” capturing the brand’s minimalism.

 Ingredients: Astragalus Membranaceus Root Extract, 1,2-Hexanediol, Butylene Glycol, Bis-PEG-18 Methyl Ether Dimethyl Silane, Hydroxyethylcellulose, Carbomer, Arginine